All Episodes

 Hmm.

-The commission faces a I threw that in.
+I threw that in.

-I'm with the Democrat National Committee Times.
+I'm at the Democrat National Committee Times.

 Somebody wrote a piece today.

-The Democrat Central Committee instead of national, take off on the old the Soviet Central Committee and the Politburo and so forth.
+The Democrat Central Committee instead of national takeoff on the old the Soviet Central Committee and the Politburo and so forth.

-The uh the uh commission uh faces a weekend deadline to approve a plan that responds to party criticisms that Iowa and New Hampshire have enjoyed their privileged positions for too long.
+The Commission faces a weekend deadline to approve a plan that responds to party criticisms that Iowa and New Hampshire have enjoyed their privileged positions for too long and that more demographic, geographic, and economic diversity is needed to make the nominating process more representative, right?

 So when all else fails, change the calendar, which is all this is.